grate-driver/grate/Vertex-Shader-ISA.md

 To read address register:
   1. Bit "address register read enable" needs to be set.
   2. Bit "constant relative addressing enable" needs to be set.
-  3. Source register type set to "uniform".
+  3. Source register type set to "constant".

-The source "uniform" operand will be multiplexed to the address register A0.xyzw.
+The source "constant" operand will be multiplexed to the address register A0.xyzw.

 ## Constants
-To multiplex source register rA/rB/rC to constant, its type needs to be set to "uniform" and bitfield "constant fetch index" (in range of 0..1023) pointed to the required constant.
+To multiplex source register rA/rB/rC to constant, its type needs to be set to "constant" and bitfield "constant fetch index" (in range of 0..1023) pointed to the required constant.

 To use relative addressing, bit "constant relative addressing enable" needs to be set and bitfield "address register select" selected to the required address register index.
 When constant index is out of range, the fetched constant value is assigned to vec4(0.0f, 0.0f, 0.0f, 0.0f) if fetched constant index > 1023 and to constant[1] if fetched constant index < 0.